-Why and How to Publish Salesforce Applications on Salesforce AppExchange (4 Basic Steps)
+Why and How to Publish Salesforce Applications (4 Basic Steps)

 The application development process from idea to publicationAnyone can begin to develop on the Salesforce platform at any time thanks to the Salesforce’s free developer edition.
-If you have an ambition to publish on AppExchange there are few steps to follow:
+If you have the ambition to publish on AppExchange, there are few steps to follow:

-Every app must go through the so-called “Security review”.
-Value No.1 of Salesforce is the customer trust and such trust requires the provision of often sensitive data in a cloud environment.
-A certain level of security is guaranteed by the platform, but it is up to developers to design their applications in a way that does not open the way to unauthorized access and manipulation of data.
+Every app must go through the so-called “Security review.”
+Value No.1 of Salesforce is the customer trust, and such trust requires the provision of often sensitive data in a cloud environment.
+The platform guarantees a certain level of security.
+Still, it is up to developers to design their applications in a way that does not open the way to unauthorized access and manipulation of data.
 These errors are the subject of an assessment.
 The security review, therefore, provides a guarantee to customers that the high standard of their data security is preserved.

-At the end of the application development and testing in all Salesforce target editions (testing organizations are accessible through the Environment Hub), you need to gradually prepare for the release:
+At the end of the application development and testing in all Salesforce target editions (testing organizations are accessible through the Environment Hub), you need to prepare for the release gradually:

 - write down an installation and user guide, add an organization in the Community partner portal in the Publishing section containing the managed package with the application,

-- create a new app listing, and from March 2017 also get confirmation that the app is the so-called Lightning Ready (one of the conditions for starting a security review!).
-The only prerequisite for this is to make the app 100% work in all user cases in the new Lightning Experience user environment.
-After verification and possible editing of the application, it is enough to submit a case (the exact wording is available in the Salesforce documentation) with an AppExchange listing link where you need to have uploaded screenshots of the app as shown in Lightning Experience.
-The Lightning Ready label is awarded on a weekly basis, which is important to follow, as it may unexpectedly delay the starting the security review.
+- create a new app listing, and from March 2017, also get confirmation that the app is the so-called Lightning Ready (one of the conditions for starting a security review!).
+The only prerequisite for this is to do the app 100% work in all user cases in the new Lightning Experience user environment.
+After verification and possible editing of the application, it is enough to submit a claim (the exact wording is available in the Salesforce documentation) with an AppExchange listing link where you need to have uploaded screenshots of the app as shown in Lightning Experience.
+The Lightning Ready label is awarded weekly, which is essential to follow, as it may unexpectedly delay the starting the security review.

 If the developer is no longer aware of other security bugs, it is time to send a package for the security review through the Partner Community portal.
 In addition to the above documents, you need to configure and make available an organization with a test application installed to the test team.
 In our case, we have also included the User Guide, in the spirit of the recommendation that if in doubt, delivering extra documents is better rather than if the testing team is missing them.

-If the app has been approved and the listing is complete, just publish it and the app is virtually instantly accessible on AppExchange.
+When the app is approved and the listing is complete, publish it, and the app is virtually instantly accessible on AppExchange.

 Our experts will advise youAnodius is a Salesforce Partner since 2014.
 Our services cover Salesforce CRM solution full lifecycle management: